 The order authorized the Secretary of War and the U.S. Army to create military zones “from which any or all persons may be excluded.”
 The order left who might be excluded to the military’s discretion.
 When President Franklin D. Roosevelt inked his name to EO9066 on Feb.
 19, 1942, it opened the door for the roundup of some 120,000 Japanese-Americans and Japanese citizens living along the west coast of the U.S. and their imprisonment in concentration camps.
 In addition, between 1,200 and 1,800 people of Japanese descent watched the war from behind barbed wire fences in Hawaii.
 Of those interned, 62 percent were U.S. citizens.
 The U.S. government also caged around 11,000 Americans of German ancestry and some 3,000 Italian-Americans.

-For most Americans, the debate over indefinite detention provisions written in the National Defense Authorization Act plays out primarily as an academic exercise.
+For most Americans, the debate over indefinite detention provisions written in the National Defense Authorization Act (NDAA) of 2012 plays out primarily as an academic exercise.
 The average Joe walking down Main Street U.S.A. simply doesn’t worry about armed government thugs snatching him up, throwing him in the back of a van and hauling him off to some camp somewhere.

 But one Washington state senator plunged into the NDAA fray with much more than academic, political or rhetorical interest.
 For Sen. Bob Hasegawa, indefinite detention without due process is personal.